Department of Commerce Gold Medal

 Darien Davis for her enduring commitment to NOAA's mission, a tenacity to succeed, and an optimistic vision of the future that drew experts from across the agency to advance NOAA IT systems.

-NOAA Employees of the Year (Research)
+NOAA OAR Employees of the Year / Month

 Jennifer Mahoney was awarded the NOAA Research Employee of the Year (Individual) for her outstanding leadership and invaluable contributions to GSD.